-Protocol Name Description Short Name Protocol: Print Virtual Channel Extension Remote Desktop Protocol: Smart Card Virtual Channel Extension This protocol enables client smart card devices to be available, within the context of a single RDP session, to server-side applications.
-MS- RDPESC Remote Desktop Protocol: Remote Programs Virtual Channel Extension This protocol is a Remote Desktop Protocol (RDP) feature (as specified in [MS-RDPBCGR]) that presents a remote application (running remotely on a remote application integrated locally (RAIL) server) as a local user application (running on the RAIL client computer).
+Protocol Name Description Short Name Protocol: Print Virtual Channel Extension redirection of printers between an RDP client and an RD Session Host server.
+By redirecting printers from the RDP client to the RD Session Host server, applications running on a server can access the remote devices as if they were local printers.
+RDPEPC Remote Desktop Protocol: Smart Card Virtual Channel Extension This protocol enables client smart card devices to be available, within the context of a single RDP session, to server-side applications.
+MS-RDPES Remote Desktop Protocol: Remote Programs Virtual Channel Extension This protocol is a Remote Desktop Protocol (RDP) feature (as specified in [MS-RDPBCGR]) that presents a remote application (running remotely on a remote application integrated locally (RAIL) server) as a local user application (running on the RAIL client computer).
 Also known as RAIL.
 MS- RDPERP Remote Desktop Protocol: Multiparty Virtual Channel Extension This protocol enables the remote display of desktop and application content.
-To effectively implement an application- sharing or collaborative solution, additional information must be conveyed to keep the participants apprised of who else is involved, in addition to which applications or windows are being shared.
+To effectively implement an applicationsharing or collaborative solution, additional information must be conveyed to keep the participants apprised of who else is involved, in addition to which applications or windows are being shared.
 Remote Desktop Protocol: Audio Output Virtual Channel Extension This protocol transfers audio data from the RD Session Host server to the RDP client.
 For example, when the RD Session Host server plays an audio file, this protocol is used by the RD Session Host server to transfer the audio data to the RDP client.
-The RDP client may then play the audio.M Remote Desktop Protocol: Dynamic Virtual Channel Extension This protocol implements a generic connection-oriented communication channel on top of the virtual channel protocol.
+The RDP client may then play the audio.
+Remote Desktop Protocol: Dynamic Virtual Channel Extension This protocol implements a generic connection-oriented communication channel on top of the virtual channel protocol.
 A dynamic virtual channel (DVC) is established over an existing static virtual channel.
-MS- RDPEDYC Remote Desktop Protocol: Plug and Play Devices Virtual Channel Extension This protocol specifies the communication used to enable the redirection of plug and play devices between an RDP client and an RD Session Host server.
-MS- RDPEPNP Remote Desktop Protocol: XML Paper Specification (XPS) Print Virtual Channel Extension This protocol specifies communication between a virtual printer driver installed on an RD Session Host server and a printer driver installed on the RDP client.
+Remote Desktop Protocol: Plug and Play Devices Virtual Channel Extension Remote Desktop Protocol: XML Paper Specification (XPS) Print Virtual Channel Extension This protocol specifies communication between a virtual printer driver installed on an RD Session Host server and a printer driver installed on the RDP client.
 The primary purpose of this protocol is to acquire printing capabilities and to display a printer-specific user interface on the RDP client.
-MS- RDPEXPS Remote Desktop Protocol: Audio Input Virtual Channel Extension This protocol enables the transfer of audio data from the RDP client to the RD Session Host .
+Remote Desktop Protocol: Audio Input Virtual Channel Extension This protocol enables the transfer of audio data from the RDP client to the RD Session Host .
 For example, an application running on an RD Session Host may record audio data.
 This data will be transferred from the RDP client to the RD Session Host, allowing the application to record from an audio device installed on the RDP client.
-MS- RDPEAI Remote Desktop Protocol: USB Devices Virtual Channel Extension This protocol is used to redirect universal serial bus (USB) devices from a terminal client to the terminal server, which allows the server access to a device that is physically connected to the client as if the device were local to the server.
-MS- RDPUSB
+Remote Desktop Protocol: USB Devices Virtual Channel Extension This protocol is used to redirect universal serial bus (USB) devices from a terminal client to the terminal server, which allows the server access to a device that is physically connected to the client as if the device were local to the server.
+MS- RDPEUSB